-The Governing Board is committed to maintaining a safe school environment that is free from harassment and discrimination.
+The Governing Board is committed to maintaining a safe school environment free from harassment and discrimination.
 The Board prohibits sexual harassment of students at school or at school-sponsored or school-related activities.
-The Board also prohibits retaliatory behavior or action against any person who files a complaint, testifies, or otherwise participates in district complaint processes.
+The Board also prohibits retaliatory behavior or action against anyone who files a complaint, testifies, or participates in district complaint processes.